TheSonOfThomp/AdamThompson/data/about.md

----
-title: About
-section: about
-stub: true
----

 ## I'm a New York based UX engineer, developing impactful software experiences.

 A *UX engineer* typically means someone who writes UI code—and that's an accurate description of me.
 I maintain a UI component library, re-wrote the core CSS architecture, and built a new landing page for the [New Visions Portal](https://portal.newvisions.org).